lierluis/lierluis.github.io/index.md

 layout: home
 ---

-I'm an aspiring software engineer with a passion for technology and programming.
+I'm a software engineer with a passion for technology and programming.

 I recently graduated from San Francisco State University with a B.S. in Computer Science, and have over 3 years of programming experience.